simonaderisi/ADM_HW3/README.md

 # ADM_HW3
-Repository for the third homework of the course 'Algorithmic methods for Data Mining'.
+Repository for the third homework of the course 'Algorithmic methods for Data Mining'.<br> Group #4<br>
-Group #4
 Members of the group: De Risi Simona, Frezza Gianluca and Zeynalpour Sara.

 The repository contains: